Carry You Home (Zara Larsson song)

-"Carry You Home" is a song by Swedish singer Zara Larsson from her debut studio album, 1.
-The single reached a peak of number three in Sweden and was certified 2× Platinum there.
+"Carry You Home" is a song by Swedish singer Zara Larsson.
+It was released on 12 May 2014 through TEN Music Group as the second single from her debut album 1 (2014).
+The single reached a peak of number three in Sweden and was later certified 2× Platinum.

 Music video

-The music video was released on 13 May 2014.
+The music video for "Carry you Home" was released on 13 May 2014.